liberapay/liberapay.com/README.md

 Testing
 -------

-Unit and integration tests can be run using `make test`, with configuration coming from local.env.
-Write unit tests for all new code and all code you change.
+Please write unit tests for all new code and all code you change.
+Gittip's test suite is designed for the nosetests test runner.
+Assuming you have make, the easiest way to run the test suite is:

-**TODO:** Write a unittest teardown method that runs all the unit tests in a transaction so we don't end up one day with a massive test database.
+    $ make test

+To invoke nosetests directly you need to set DATABASE_URL in its environment, like so:

+    [gittip] $ DATABASE_URL=postgres://gittip@localhost/gittip nosetests

 See Also